dasebe/webcachesim/README.md

 #### LRU-K

-does: evict obejct which has oldest K-th reference in the past
+does: evict object which has oldest K-th reference in the past

 params: k - eviction based on k-th reference in the past